nicolodalvit/nicolodalvit.github.io/index.md

 You can download my [CV from here](CV.pdf).

-Disclaimer: the views expressed here are my own and do not necessarily reflect those of the institutions I am affiliated with.
+The views expressed here are my own and do not necessarily reflect those of my employer.

 &nbsp;